Last Updated 20th September 2023

 Decreases Bad Reviews and Even Returns!

-The majority of product returns and negative reviews are due to a discrepancy between the customer’s expectations and what they receive, regardless of whether this is their own fault or the fault of your produt description.
+The majority of product returns and negative customer reviews are due to a discrepancy between the customer’s expectations and what they receive, regardless of whether this is their own fault or the fault of your product description.
+In other words, products with images that accurately sell the important details tend to have dramatically less returns.

 Enhanced Brand Content uses annotated images and graphical content to make it clearer than ever what your offering is, giving the customer several angles of the product and making it less likely they will miss any important details in your listing.